IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Provisioning.md

 53. Select **I have read and agreed to the following third-party service agreements**.
 54. Click **Create**.

 At this point, the provisioning process for the VCF for Classic instance begins.
 If all specified infrastructure components with the requested configurations are available, this process is fully automated.
 In these cases, provisioning of a VCF for Classic instance can take 12 hours or less.
 In cases where the infrastructure as specified isn't immediately available, the process can take longer.
 When the instance created for this demonstration guide was provisioned, not all the infrastructure was available.
 In this case, the instance took over 48 hours to provision.
-A client's experience will vary.

 The VCS for Classic automation performs hundreds of operations.
 At a high level, all the infrastructure (compute and storage) is allocated to the user's IBM Cloud account, the required VMware software is installed on each host, networks are defined and configured both in IBM Cloud and within the VMware cluster, and any selected **Add-on services** are deployed.

 During the provisioning process, the status of the instance will be updated in the IBM Cloud portal.
-In addition, depending on the user's notification preferences in the IBM Cloud portal, e-mails are sent as major steps in the automation are started and completed.
-Additionally, service tickets will be opened if there are delays in the automation.
+In addition, depending on the user's notification preferences in the IBM Cloud portal, emails are sent as major steps in the automation are started and completed.
+Service tickets are opened if delays in the automation occur.

 When all steps in the automation are complete and all systems are operational, the status of the instance will change to **Ready**.
-At this time, the VCF for Classic instance is ready for use.
+Now, the VCF for Classic instance is ready for use.

-In the next chapter, learn how to manage a VCF for Classic instance using the IBM Cloud portal.
+In the next chapter, learn how to manage a VCF for Classic instance by using the IBM Cloud portal.